History & Staff

 He is a graduate of the Cincinnati College of Mortuary Science, where he received the Homer D. Leffler Award for excellence in counseling and funeral arranging.

-Shawn began his military career at Fort Knox, KY.
-He served as a Mortuary Affairs Specialist within the Army.
+Shawn began his military career at Fort Knox, KY serving as a Mortuary Affairs Specialist within the Army.
 While in the Army he was stationed overseas in Yongsan, South Korea, serving in the USFK Army Mortuary.
 In Korea he was a soldier within the 305th Quartermaster Company.
-While in Korea Shawn worked in search and recovery operations with CILHI(Central Identification Laboratory Hawaii).
+Shawn worked in search and recovery operations with CILHI (Central Identification Laboratory Hawaii).
 With the help of other soldiers he was responsible for the repatriation of several MIA soldiers of the Korean War.
 He is a proud veteran of the War on Terror.
 Post 9-11 Shawn was stationed at Fort Lee, VA with the 54th Quartermaster Mortuary Affairs Company.
 He received numerous decorations during his enlistment.

 Shawn also studied at the Virginia Institute of Forensic Medicine and Science in Richmond, VA where he specialized in Covert Burial Operations.
 He is a member of the Moose Lodge, American Legion, and active within his church.
 Shawn brings years of experience in funeral service to the Bailey team and specializes in veterans benefits and issues.
 He makes his home in Wallingford, and enjoys traveling, the outdoors, and spending time with friends and family.